Frailty and Health-Related Quality of Life Improvement Following Adult Spinal Deformity Surgery.

 Neurosciences (Brain & Spine)

 Reid, Daniel B C; Daniels, Alan H; Ailon, Tamir; Miller, Emily; Sciubba, Daniel M; Smith, Justin S; Shaffrey, Christopher I; Schwab, Frank; Burton, Douglas; Hart, Robert A; Hostin, Richard; Line, Breton; Bess, Shay; and Ames, Christopher P, "Frailty and Health-Related Quality of Life Improvement Following Adult Spinal Deformity Surgery."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 456.